bpg/terraform-provider-proxmox/docs/guides/setup-proxmox-for-tests.md

 ---
 layout: page
-title: Setup a VM with Proxmox
+page_title: "Setup a VM with Proxmox"
-parent: Guides
-subcategory: Virtual Environment
+subcategory: Guides
 description: |-
   This guide will help you setup a proxmox node in VM using virt-manager for a job.
 ---